Gloorf/ryzom-landmark-editor/README.md

 # Installation

-I use local JS file, so you'll need to download them and put then in `vendor/` subfolder.
-For convenience, a script named `download_dependencies.sh` who will do just that for you (it requires `unzip`).
+I'm using local JS files, so you'll need to download them and put then in `vendor/` subfolder.
+For convenience, a script named `download_dependencies.sh` will do just that for you (it requires `unzip`).

 # Running the editor

 For a test ride, you can open directly `index.html` in your favorite browser.
-Unfortunately, translations won't work (because requests to json files aren't allowed on `file:///` protocol) this way. an easy way to test it is by running python simple http server with the following command, in the project root (where `index.html` is) :
+Unfortunately, translations won't work (because requests to json files aren't allowed on `file:///` protocol) this way.

+Instead, you can test it by copying the files on any web server, or simply running python simple webserver :
 ```python3 -m http.server
 ```
 and then visit [localhost:8000](http://localhost:8000).

-Of course, you can also just put the files on any web server, it will work perfectly fine.

 # License
 	Copyright (c) 2014 Guillaume Dupuy <glorf@glorf.fr>